Our mission

 You enjoy making your own trading decisions

-are a buy and hold investor
+You are a buy and hold investor

-have a self directed
+You have a self directed retirement plan

-a member of an investment club
+You are a member of an investment club

 Even the experienced options